An Axiomatic Assessment of Entropy- and Variance-based Uncertainty Quantification in Regression: Related work

 \section{Related work}

 Many works focus on analyzing different measures of uncertainty and their corresponding properties in the classification setting.
-Specifically, axiomatic evaluation has been put forward in the machine learning community \citep{hullermeier2022quantification} and built the foundation for the development of many new measures of uncertainty, for example based on proper scoring rules \citep{hofman2024quantifying}, Wasserstein distance \citep{sale2023second} or credal sets \citep{hofman2024quantifying}.
-Despite this focus on an axiomatic understanding of uncertainty measures for classification, in the regression case, research mainly focuses on uncertainty representation and only little on a formal understanding of uncertainty quantification.
+Specifically, axiomatic evaluation has been put forward in the machine learning community \citep{hullermeier2022quantification} and built the foundation for the development of many new measures of uncertainty, for example, based on proper scoring rules \citep{kotelevskii2025from,hofman2024quantifying}, Wasserstein distance \citep{sale2023second} or credal sets \citep{hofman2024quantifying}.
+Despite this focus on an axiomatic understanding of uncertainty measures for classification, in the regression case, research mainly focuses on uncertainty representation and only little on a formal understanding of uncertainty measures and their underlying properties.

 \cite{amini2020deep, meinert2022multivariatedeepevidentialregression} propose the (multivariate) deep evidential regression, as a generalization of the evidential learning framework.
-To assess aleatoric and epistemic uncertainty, they utilize the variance-based decomposition (compare Example \ref{example:der-cont}). \cite{laves2021recalibrationaleatoricepistemicregression} propose a calibration method that removes bias from an estimate of aleatoric uncertainty by correcting the scale of the first-order predictive variance.
-They also utilize the variance-based decomposition as a measure of uncertainty. \cite{valdenegrotoro2022deeperlookaleatoricepistemic} compare several different methods for uncertainty representation, such as ensembles or dropout, with respect to their capacity to measure epistemic and aleatoric uncertainty.
-For their assessment, they utilize a first-order predictive Gaussian and the variance-based decomposition.
+To assess aleatoric and epistemic uncertainty, they utilize the variance-based decomposition. \cite{laves2021recalibrationaleatoricepistemicregression} propose a calibration method that removes bias from an estimate of aleatoric uncertainty by correcting the scale of the first-order predictive variance.
+They also utilize the variance-based measure to decompose the different types of uncertainty. \cite{valdenegrotoro2022deeperlookaleatoricepistemic} compare several different methods for uncertainty representation, such as deep ensembles or dropout, with respect to their capacity to measure and decompose epistemic and aleatoric uncertainty.
+For their assessment, they utilize a first-order predictive Gaussian and the variance-based uncertainty decomposition.
 For the selected methods, they critique the lack of disentanglement between aleatoric and epistemic uncertainty across different prediction tasks.